h-REA/hREA/lib/hdk_semantic_indexes/README.md

 ### Defining an index

 You will need to declare two zome crates- one for each side of the index.
-In addition to these zome crates you also need to define some identifier types implementing `hdk_type_serialization_macros::DnaAddressable` and map them to a `QueryParams` struct which forms the external API.
+In addition to these zome crates you also need to define some identifier types implementing `hdk_uuid_types::DnaAddressable` and map them to a `QueryParams` struct which forms the external API.

 In the example above, this might look as follows: